 - One year on Mars equals 687 Earth days.
 It takes almost twice as long as our Earth to orbit the Sun.
 This means your age would be a lot less if you lived on Mars!
 If you would like to feel younger, just divide your current age by 1.88 and casually mention to your friends that that’s your real age … on Mars.

-- Like on Earth, winters are cold and summers are warm on Mars, but the planet’s overall temperature is a lot cooler, it has a yearly average temperature of minus 60 degrees Celsius.
+- Like on Earth, winters are cold and summers are warm on Mars, but the planet’s overall temperature is a lot cooler, it has a yearly average temperature of minus 60 degrees Celsius (-76 degrees Fahrenheit).
 The planet experiences different weather phenomena throughout the seasons.
-A weather phenomenon that reappears every year around the southern spring and summer is the Arsia Mons Elongated Cloud, a cloud of ice crystals that can reach up to 1800 kilometers in length.
+A weather phenomenon that reappears every year around the southern spring and summer is the Arsia Mons Elongated Cloud, a cloud of ice crystals that can reach up to 1,800 kilometers (1,100 miles) in length.
 It repeats for at least 80 sols and then disappears again during the rest of the year.

 February 7, 2021 marks the start of Year 36 on Mars.
 The dates of the next couple of New Years can be found in the table below.